Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being an Insight Model

 \subsection{Red Hat}

-Once equipped with diverse reasoning abilities, a model can derive multiple feasible solutions to the same problem.
-However, when sufficient information is lacking—for instance, when the reward model assigns nearly identical scores to different solutions or reward models are not available in resource-constrained environments—the LLMs often fail to decide which solution to prioritize or explore.
-In such cases, humans typically rely on their knowledge and task requirements to express preferences among alternative solutions.
-Such preferences help narrow the search space and increase the likelihood of solving the problem under information-scarce conditions.
-Inspired by this human preference mechanism, many studies, as shown in Figure \ref{fig: red}, have investigated how to align LLMs with human-preferred reasoning patterns that are meaningful for problem solving.
+With diverse reasoning abilities, a model can generate multiple feasible solutions to a problem.
+However, when information is insufficient—e.g., reward models assign nearly identical scores or are unavailable in resource-constrained settings—LLMs struggle to prioritize which solution to explore.
+Humans, in contrast, express preferences based on knowledge and task requirements to narrow the search space and improve success under information scarcity.
+Inspired by this mechanism, recent studies (Figure \ref{fig: red}) investigate aligning LLMs with human-preferred reasoning patterns that aid problem solving.